[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 But photography, in its best usage, will not allow us to do that.
 It forces us to continue asking questions which began in our childhood and probe for answers in the maturity of our life.
 The “seeing beyond what the average person sees” fills us constantly with excitement and allows us to keep the dreams of our youth.
 It gives “seeing” a newness and freshness as a person works hard to communicate through photography the messages that need to be conveyed.[15]

-Don always tried to look at life in a creative way.
-Don took frequent rides into the country with his wife Lucy.
+Don always tried to look at life creatively.
+Don took frequent rides into the country with his wife, Lucy.
 The writer and his wife would go along.
-Often Lucy wanted to look through Don’s camera to see what Don was seeing.
+Often, Lucy wanted to look through Don’s camera to see what Don was seeing.
 “He always sees something that I do not see,” was Lucy’s praise of Don.
 She enjoyed seeing Don’s photographs.
-Don says that she is his biggest critic and fan.
+Don says that she is his most prominent critic and fan.
 She can be so honest with Don, and Don listens.

 For Don to be on the road and have two young boys growing up required Lucy to run the household while he was away and help make the transition when Don returned home.
-Things were not always smooth at home, but today Mark, the oldest, is a missionary with his wife in Haiti.
-Craig, the youngest, works with the Home Mission Board in Atlanta at the main office.
+Things were not always smooth at home, but today, Mark, the oldest, is a missionary with his wife in Haiti.
+The youngest, Craig, works with the Home Mission Board in Atlanta at the main office.

-Today Don does not enjoy eating at fast food hamburger places.
-For the first years on the road that was all that he could afford.
-Often Don drove home several hours after a coverage to return early the next morning, because he did not have the money for a motel.
+Today, Don does not enjoy eating at fast food hamburger places; that was all he could afford for the first years on the road.
+Often, Don drove home several hours after a coverage to return early the following day because he did not have the money for a motel.
 For Don to make the pilgrimage that he did, he had to remain committed.
 He also had to have a real call, for the struggles were sometimes unbearable.
 Going from the pulpit to the streets of the world opened Don’s eyes and allowed him to see God’s world as a boy from the farm in Tennessee could have never imagined.
-Don’s coverages in the fifties and sixties helped to pave the way for the coverages he would later request to do in the religious establishment.
-These years with Black Star established him as one who was capable of delivering.
+Don’s coverages in the fifties and sixties helped pave the way for the coverages he would later request in the religious establishment.
+These years with Black Star they established him as capable of delivering.
 Don had a background that showed he had covered the top stories in the world.
 Even with this background, Don continued to struggle.
 Portfolio or no portfolio, his next stop in Atlanta tested his patience and endurance at wanting to be a minister with a camera.